AI for Introverts:

 1. The Written Audit Product

-Why it works for introverts: Zero synchronous time.
+Why it works for introverts: No real-time conversations.
 The product is the document.
 You can do 4-6 of these per week if you want, or one.
-Weekend setup: One Stripe link, one Typeform intake, one Substack page describing the offer.
+Weekend setup: One Stripe link, one Typeform intake form, one Substack page describing the offer.

 2. The Niche Tool